apache/sdap-nexus/docker/solr/Readme.rst

 How to Run
 ^^^^^^^^^^

-This image is not intended to be run directly
+This image is not intended to be run directly.

 .. include:: ../docker/solr/singlenode/Readme.rst

 .. include:: ../docker/solr/cloud/Readme.rst

+.. include:: ../docker/solr/cloud-init/Readme.rst